shipwright-io/build/docs/build.md

 Under the cover, the runtime image will be an additional step in the generated Task spec of the TaskRun.
 It uses [Kaniko](https://github.com/GoogleContainerTools/kaniko) to run a container build using the `gcr.io/kaniko-project/executor:v0.24.0` image.
 You can overwrite this image by adding the environment variable `KANIKO_CONTAINER_IMAGE` to the [build operator deployment](../deploy/operator.yaml).

-## Using Finalizers
+## BuildRun deletion

-The Build controller support Kubernetes finalizers in order to asynchronously delete resources.
-For the case of a Build instance with a particular annotation, related `BuildRuns` will be deleted prior to deleting the `Build` instance.
-The flow is very simple, if you want to garbage collect BuildRuns then the `build.build.dev/build-run-deletion` annotation needs to be set to `true` in the `Build` definition, if this behaviour is not desired, then the annotation needs to be set to `false`.
+A `Build` can automatically delete a related `BuildRun`.
+To enable this feature set the  `build.build.dev/build-run-deletion` annotation to `true` in the `Build` instance.
 By default the annotation is never present in a `Build` definition.
 See an example of how to define this annotation:

 ```yaml
 apiVersion: build.dev/v1alpha1